 - a discussion of workload expectations and assessment measures

-Visiting faculty and graduate student instructors will also be required to submit a working syllabus before approval.
+Visiting faculty will be required to submit a working syllabus before approval; and graduate student instructors will be required to submit a syllabus and curriculum vitae.

-Instructors who are interested in designating one of their courses as writing intensive, liberal learning, or diverse perspectives may do so on the online form or by contacting Besenia Rodriguez, Associate Dean of the College for Curriculum, for more information.
+Instructors who are interested in designating one of their courses as writing intensive, liberal learning, or diverse perspectives may do so on the online form or by sending a recent syllabus to Besenia Rodriguez, Associate Dean of the College for Curriculum.

 The Sheridan Center for Teaching and Learning offers online resources to help faculty with some aspects of course and syllabus design.